333 Fayetteville Street

-Capital Bank Plaza is a skyscraper in Raleigh, North Carolina which houses the headquarters of Capital Bank.
-Formerly known as 333 Corporate Plaza, the 15-story building at 333 Fayetteville Street has 135000 sqft of space and is an "outstanding example of International Style modernism" and "features black granite on the facade with polished green marble, black granite, and cherry paneling in the lobby."
+333 Fayetteville Street is a skyscraper in Raleigh, North Carolina which houses the headquarters of Capital Bank.
+Formerly known as 333 Corporate Plaza and Capital Bank Plaza, the 15-story building at 333 Fayetteville Street has 135000 sqft of space and is an "outstanding example of International Style modernism" and "features black granite on the facade with polished green marble, black granite, and cherry paneling in the lobby."